dfelinto/blender-manual/manual/editors/geometry_node.rst

 Geometry Node Group
    The :ref:`data-block selector <ui-data-block>` can change the active node group being edited.
 Pin (pin icon)
-   The pin button will keep the current material selection fixed.
+   The pin button will keep the current geometry node group selection fixed, instead of using the :ref:`Active Modifier <modifier-stack-active>`.
    When a geometry node group is pinned, it will remain visible in the Geometry Node editor even when another object or modifier is selected elsewhere.